npaulat/bat_ht/ortholog_search/README.md

     * If large gap (e.g. 10 or 100 kb), there is a gap in the alignment, and the "match" is actually sequence bits from two very different locations OR at the very least from a likely non-orthologous site
   * Can also rerun CrossMatch to include the alignment of the TE consensus sequence to the target sequence to check the quality of the ID

+&nbsp;
+&nbsp;
+&nbsp;
-### If creating/combining libraries with Dfam database elements, will need to get IDs and replace #DFAMXXXXX.XX from with actual TE name
+### If creating/combining libraries with Dfam database elements, will need to get IDs and edit headers "name=#DFXXXXX.XX" with actual TE name
 ```
 /lustre/work/daray/software/RepeatMasker-4.1.2-p1/famdb.py –i Dfam_curatedonly.h5 families –ad root –f fasta acc > Dfam3.6_curated.fa
 sed 's/ name=/_/g' Dfam3.6_curated.fa > Dfam3.6_curated_names.fa